 The field course will be led by Dr Andrew Duncan, an experienced Pilbara iron ore geologist who, for the last 23 years, has worked as an independent consultant with most of the Pilbara iron ore companies.
 Andrew is an expert on Pilbara structural geology, Hamersley Basin stratigraphy and participants will gain an understanding of how structure plays a part in the formation of certain types of iron ore deposits.

 GeoSoc has been granted access to some of Fortescue Metal Group’s (FMG) operations for field study, including a mapping exercise in an open pit mining area.
 Participants will gain an appreciation of the different styles of iron ore mineralisation that FMG mines and processes.
 FMG geologists will lead this part of the tour and will give presentations on the geology, mineralisation and mining practices.
 The AusIMM is grateful for FMG’s cooperation in granting access to its mining areas for the purpose of this course.

 Field trips will also extend into areas owned by BHP Billiton Iron Ore, Rio Tinto Iron Ore and API and GeoSoc is grateful to these companies for their cooperation in granting access approvals.

-If you are interested in participating in this renowned field trip, please express interest on the AusIMM website.
+If you are interested in participating in this important field trip, please express interest on the AusIMM website.
 Alternatively, you may know colleagues or friends who would be interested so please bring it to their attention.
 This is a rare opportunity to visit some unique locations in the Hamersley Iron Ore Province as many of these sites have restricted access due to mining and exploration activities.